vonsbuffet/vousbuffet/README.md

 For best experience, use Android Studio, or any editor that supports code folding via: '//region' syntax.

-If you want us to add more ViB, eg. for traditional graphics programming, tools and tricks, etc. Contact us through your spirits.
+If you want us to add more ViB, eg. for traditional graphics programming, tools, tricks, etc. Contact us through your spirits.

 VonsBuffet.ca
 </br>"You are the key."